JonasRSV/Friday/releases/RASPBERRY-PI-3.md

 # Raspberry Pi 3

-This here is a comprehensive installation and configuratio Guide for setting up the Friday assistant on a Raspberry Pi.
+This here is a comprehensive installation and configuration guide for setting up the Friday assistant on a Raspberry Pi.

 - [Prerequisites](#prerequisites)
 - [Setting up Raspberry Pi](#raspberry-pi)